 For Health Care Operations.

 We may use and disclose PHI to our Business Associates who perform certain services for us, such as billing services, copy services, or consulting services.
 These third party service providers may need to access your PHI to perform services for us.
-They are required by contract and law to protect your PHI and only use and disclose it as necessary to perform their services for us.
+They are required by contract, and by law, to protect your PHI and only use and disclose it as necessary to perform their services for us.

 Communication with Individuals Involved in Your Care or Payment for Your Care.